Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Make a note of the bucket name, it will have the following format `user-<your_UserId>-bucket`
 ##### Step 2: Download the Confluent.io AMAZON S3 connector
-- In EC2 assume admin user privileges:
+- In EC2 client assume admin user privileges:
 `sudo -u ec2-user -i`
 - Create directory where we will save our connector:
 `mkdir kafka-connect-s3 && cd kafka-connect-s3`